bjamturley/MedSchoolAtlas/README.md

 This project maintains lightweight and searchable medical school notes.
 The goal is to provide a free alternative to overpriced education materials with an emphasis on ease of understanding.
 Modern resources have made medical lecture obsolete.

 > This project is [open source](https://github.com/bjamturley/MedSchoolAtlas).
 If you find any information is missing, incorrect, or needs formatting, feel free to send a pull request using your markdown editor of choice.
+Links follow [Obsidian](https://obsidian.md/) formatting.

 |                                                           |                                                               |                                                                     |
 | --------------------------------------------------------- | ------------------------------------------------------------- | ------------------------------------------------------------------- |